 In May 2010, he was elected as the Member of Parliament for Pudsey, Horsforth and Aireborough and in 2012 he was made Parliamentary Private Secretary to the Rt Hon Francis Maude MP, Minister for the Cabinet Office and Paymaster General.
 Stuart is particularly interested in health and was the Health MP for the cross-party group of MPs in Leeds.
 He was also a patron of the Westminster Health Forum.

-In 2012, Stuart brought forward a bill that would create a new power for Govenors to "Destroy of otherwise dispose of any unauthorised property found within a prison or an escort vehicle".
-The bill was supported by both the Coalition and also the Labour Party, with Shadow Secretary of State for Justice, Sadiq Khan, saying he backed it.
+In 2012, Stuart brought forward a bill that would create a new power for Governors to "Destroy of otherwise dispose of any unauthorised property found within a prison or an escort vehicle".
+The bill was supported by both the Coalition and also the Labour Party, with Shadow Secretary of State for Justice, Sadiq Khan, expressing his support for it.

 In the 2015 General Election, Stuart was re-elected with a majority of 4,501, and then took on the role of Parliamentary Private Secretary to Patrick McLoughlin, the Secretary of State for Transport.
-Stuart currently chairs the All Party Parliamentary Groups on Heart Disease and Islamophobia.
+Stuart has always taken an active role in All Party Parliamentary Groups during his parliamentary career, including chairing the All Party Parliamentary Groups on Heart Disease and Islamophobia.

 In September 2016, Stuart was announced as the Parliamentary Private Secretary to Patrick McLoughlin in his capacity as Party Chairman and the Chancellor of the Duchy of Lancaster.
-He is now also the Vice Chairman of the Conservative Party with specific responsibility for cities.
+Stuart was also appointed the Vice Chairman of the Conservative Party with specific responsibility for cities.

 Stuart lives in Guiseley and, when time permits, enjoys walking his dogs, socialising with friends and going to the gym.